larryhastings/pyweek26/README.md

 There are four types of bombs in the game:

 * Timed Bombs are the most frequently-seen type of bomb.
 They look like the classic movie bomb: a black circle with a small black cylinder near the top, and a fuse.
-They detonate in 5 seconds after being dropped.
+They detonate 5 seconds after being dropped.
 When "blasted", Timed Bombs are "flung" one space away.

 * Contact Bombs look like black spheres with little round nubs poking out in all directions.
-They automatically detonate when they're pushed into something, or if they're blasted by another bomb.
+They're very sensitive!
+Contact Bombs automatically detonate when they're pushed into something, or when they're blasted by another bomb.

 * Remote Control Bombs look like Timed Bombs but with a red ring around the small cylinder at the top.
-You can detonate an RC Bomb with the "T"rigger key.
-RC Bombs detonate in the order you dropped them--if you drop five bombs, you have to press "T" five times to trigger them all.
+You detonate an RC Bomb with the "T"rigger key.
+RC Bombs detonate one at a time, in the order you dropped them--if you drop five bombs, you have to press "T" five times to trigger them all.
 Remote Control Bombs that are blasted are "flung" like Timed Bombs.

 * Freeze Bombs look like Timed Bombs, except they're white and they have light blue snowflakes drawn on the side.
-They detonate in 2 seconds after being dropped.
+They detonate 2 seconds after being dropped.
 Freeze Bombs that get "blasted" are "flung" like Timed Bombs.
 However!
 Instead of "blasting" their neighbors, Freeze Bombs "freeze" their neighbors:

   * Frozen Timed Bombs and Frozen Freeze Bombs pause their countdown for 5 seconds.